The Legal Agent Becomes the Associate

 Those results are not a permanent verdict on all legal AI.
 Products change, benchmarks age, and legal questions vary.
 The durable lesson is that retrieval does not automatically equal grounding.
 A real source can be attached to a wrong proposition.
 A correct excerpt can be placed in the wrong procedural context.
 A system can be better than a public chatbot and still not reliable enough to be treated as self-verifying.

 Supervision therefore has to move upstream.
 It cannot mean a quick read of the final memo after the agent has already framed the matter.
-The lawyer needs to inspect the task definition, authority set, jurisdiction, source trail, unresolved uncertainty, and excluded alternatives.
+The lawyer needs to inspect the task definition, authority set, jurisdiction, source trail, unresolved uncertainty, excluded alternatives, and tool-permission path.
+This is where human oversight becomes operational rather than decorative.

 Privilege and the Record